stat545ubc-2023/assignment-b3-Weiya818/README.md

 - This is the file shown my App has already been deployed online in shinyapps.io.

 **www**
--This folder contains the image file I included in the App.
+- This folder contains the image file I included in the App.

 ## Shiny App Link